Bohjaangles/scheduler/README.md

 ## Setup

+Fork and clone this repo.
-Install dependencies with `npm install`. fork and clone this repo for the API used for shceduler app: [scheduler api](https://github.com/Bohjaangles/scheduler-api)
+Install dependencies with `npm install`.
+For the API used for shceduler app: [scheduler api](https://github.com/Bohjaangles/scheduler-api)

 ## Dependencies
  - axios